7 Essential Stretches for Runners

 4. Hamstring Stretch

 Everybody’s favorite move.
 If your hips and the backs of your thighs have been feeling heavy and restricting your range of motion, you’re probably in dire need of this one.
 From the Hip opening stretch, straighten the front knee (the right one, let’s assume).
 Bring your hips straight over the left knee and walk your hands on the floor, either side of the right leg.
-All you over achievers and super flexi-people can start lowering the chest to thigh and forehead to knee.
-Most of us, will feel the warm stretch just by touching the floor so listen to your body and go as far as feels good.
+All you overachievers and super flexible-people can start lowering the chest to thigh and forehead to the knee.
+Most of us will feel the warm stretch just by touching the floor so listen to your body and go as far as feels good.
 Any sharp pains are your body’s way of saying, “Too much love!
 Back off” so listen closely.

 5. Pigeon Pose